marzmesas/UPC_FaceID_CL/README.md

 |K-Means  |14.71%|31.77%|40.46%
 |K-Neighboors| 45.15%|61.53%|69.89%|

 In the same strategy to use more data and bigger models, a [pretrained](https://github.com/davidsandberg/facenet) [Inception Resnet](https://arxiv.org/abs/1602.07261) with VGGFACE-2 dataset consisting of ~3.3M faces and ~9000 classes is used as encoder.
-The problem is tacked in two differents ways: training the whole network using pretrained weights and freezing 10 first layers.
+The problem is tacked in two differents ways: training the whole network using pretrained weights and freezing 10 first blocks.
+In the latter case, we leave unfrozen the last block that has several convolutional layers.
 In both cases results are very close.

 * Training the whole network